Fingerprint Cards

-Fingerprint Cards is a Swedish biometrics company that develops and produces biometric systems.
-Fingerprint Cards was founded in 1997 by Lennart Carlson.
+Fingerprint Cards (FPC) is a Swedish biometrics company that develops and produces biometric systems.
+FPC was founded in 1997 by Lennart Carlson.

 Their products consist of fingerprint sensors, algorithms, packaging technologies and software for biometric recognition.

 History

 The development of the fingerprint sensor started during the 1980s by Bo Löfberg.
 He worked to develop a fingerprint sensor during his last years and later patented the technology before he died in 1986.
 The sensor was only half way finished at the time of his death but the license was sold to Lennart Carlson who later started his company in 1997, Fingerprint Cards.
 The company went public in 1998, but still did not have a completed product to sell.
-On the CeBIT fare in 1999 Ericsson Mobile Communications could showcase a prototype accessory for the Ericsson line of mobile phones that was using a licensed sensor and ASIC from Fingerprint Cards.
-They also managed to secure licensing deals with Motorola and Texas Instruments, the latter developed an authentication platform known as FADT, the Fingerprint Authentication Development tool based on Fingerprints sensors but using Texas Instruments TMS320 rather than the company's own ASICs for algorithmic processing.
-Fingerprint Cards made large losses in the developing process and investors had to raise 250 million SEK before the company started produce revenue.
+On the CeBIT fare in 1999 Ericsson Mobile Communications could showcase a prototype accessory for the Ericsson line of mobile phones that was using a licensed sensor and ASIC from FPC.
+They also managed to secure licensing deals with Motorola and Texas Instruments, the latter developed an authentication platform known as FADT, the Fingerprint Authentication Development tool based on FPC sensors but using Texas Instruments TMS320 rather than the company's own ASICs for algorithmic processing.
+FPC made large losses in the developing process and investors had to raise 250 million SEK before the company started produce revenue.
 Lennart Carlson stepped down as CEO in 2009 and Johan Carlström took over the position from 2009 — 2015.

 2013 — 2015

-Fingerprint Cards' first sensor was launched in 2013.
+FPC's first sensor was launched in 2013.
 It was compatible with Android and Windows.
 Johan Carlström resigned in 2015 as CEO because of the ongoing investigation against him and Jörgen Lantto took over the position as CEO in 2015.
-During 2015, Fingerprint Cards started to generate sales and its stock started to rise.
-Fingerprint Cards stock price rose from 6 SEK in the beginning of the year 2015, to 118.20 SEK by the end of the year.
-Fingerprint cards was a heavily traded stock during 2015.
+During 2015, FPC started to generate sales and its stock started to rise.
+FPC stock price rose from 6 SEK in the beginning of the year 2015, to 118.20 SEK by the end of the year.
+FPC was a heavily traded stock during 2015.